klaviyo/klaviyo-swift-sdk/README.md

 ## DISCLAIMER

-*This project is in a closed beta, breaking changes could still be made to the API.
+*This project is currently in open beta while we continue to add additional features and seek feedback from users.
-This is not yet intended for public use*
+The release is stable and publicly available, with no known critical bugs or issues.*

 ## Overview